Jaehwa-Noh/Bookshelf-App/README.md

 Practice makes a master.
 This main branch is the main directory.

-there are 2 branchs for 1 practice, Compose and SwiftUI.
+There are 2 branchs for 1 practice, Compose and SwiftUI.

 • [Compose branch](https://github.com/Jaehwa-Noh/Project-Bookshelf-App/tree/compose-bookshelf-app)
 • [SwiftUI branch]